DUNE-DAQ/docs/docs/packages/daq-release/development_workflow_gitflow.md

 3. Locally make commits to the feature branch and push it to GitHub; (`git push -u origin dingpf/issue_12_feature_dev_demo`)

-4. Create a pull request to the `develop` branch and link the issue to the pull request if applicable
+4. Create a pull request to the `develop` branch and link the issue to the pull request if applicable.
+How to fill the form associated with the pull request is described [here](change_tracking_process.md).

 5. Technically, the pull request can be merged without reviews.
 But it's highly recommended the author request reviews from other developers if the code change is significant.